Midwifery Schools: Programs and Courses

 Ask a midwife why they do the work they do and you’ll hear different reasons.
 Some had a positive childbirth experience with their own midwife, some feel a duty to support women and others simply knew it was their calling.

-Although the reasons may be differ, they share a common theme.
+Although the reasons may vary, they share a common theme.
 Midwives have a strong desire to give women more options and control over their bodies.
 As health care costs increase, patients are looking to natural medicine as an alternative.
 Midwifery is no exception.

 Midwifery schools offer comprehensive, rigorous curriculums.
-Students learn the midwifery practice from soup to nuts—family planning, childbirth, postpartum and newborn care.
+Students learn the midwifery practice from before conception to after the birth—family planning, childbirth, postpartum and newborn care.
 Some programs also incorporate nurse practitioner courses.

 Midwives tend to have a natural propensity to foster relationships with others; a degree program will hone a student’s practical skills and teach them the best ways to support patients.

 Before you can choose a school, however, you need to decide what type of midwife you want to become.

 Midwifery programs fall under the following categories:

 - Certified Nurse-Midwives (CNM) and Certified Midwives (CM): Accredited by the American College of Nurse-Midwives Accreditation Commission for Midwifery Education.